kimbugweronnie/EloquentTask2/README.md

-Refactory of code
-Testing processSpreadsheet
+Refactoring  of code & Testing processSpreadsheet